JackEdTaylor/LexOPSdocs/docs/01-intro.md

 ## The LexOPS Dataset

-LexOPS has a built-in dataset of English word features, which can be called with:
+LexOPS works can work with any list of features from any language (see [this section](the-generate-pipeline.html#custom-dataframes) for an example with code, and [this section](lexops-shiny-app.html#custom-variables) for an example in the shiny app).
+Even so, LexOPS has inbuilt dataset with some useful features for English.
+This can be called with:

 ```r